amaarora/amaarora.github.io/_posts/2020-07-12-oganized-pytorch.md

 Welcome [PL](https://github.com/PyTorchLightning/pytorch-lightning)!
 I wish I tried this library sooner.

 In this blogpost, we will be going through an introduction to PL and implement all the cool tricks like - **Gradient Accumulation**, **16-bit precision training**, and also add **TPU/multi-gpu support** - all in a few lines of code.
-We use PL to work on [SIIM-ISIC Melanoma Classification](https://www.kaggle.com/c/siim-isic-melanoma-classification) challenge on Kaggle.In this blogpost, our focus will be on introducing PL and we use the ISIC competition as an example.
+We use PL to work on [SIIM-ISIC Melanoma Classification](https://www.kaggle.com/c/siim-isic-melanoma-classification) challenge on Kaggle.
+In this blogpost, our focus will be on introducing PL and we use the ISIC competition as an example.

 We also draw comparisons to the typical workflows in PyTorch and compare how PL is different and the value it adds in a researcher's life.

-The first part of this post, is mostly about getting the data, creating our train and validation datasets and dataloaders and the interesting stuff about PL comes in section-3 [The Lightning Module](https://amaarora.github.io/2020/07/12/oganized-pytorch.html#lightning-module).
-If this stuff bores you because you've done this so many times already, feel free to skip forward to the model implemented in PL.
+The first part of this post, is mostly about getting the data, creating our train and validation datasets and dataloaders and the interesting stuff about PL comes in **The Lightning Module** section of this post.
+If this stuff bores you because you've done this so many times already, feel free to [skip](https://amaarora.github.io/2020/07/12/oganized-pytorch.html#lightning-module) forward to the model implemention.

 1. TOC
 {:toc}